-There is always some confusion about entitlement to holiday pay and/or extra pay for part time workers on Christmas Day and New Years Day.
+There is always some confusion about entitlement to holiday pay and/or extra pay for workers on public holidays such as Christmas Day and New Years Day or St Patrick’s Day.

 Christmas Day, St Stephen’s Day and New Year’s Day are public holidays in Ireland .
 Christmas Eve and New Year’s Eve are not.